 Conductors in the orchestra and opera conducting area also have the opportunity for frequent interaction with the Music Director of the Phoenix Symphony as well as the opportunity to observe numerous Phoenix Symphony rehearsals.
 Additionally, each year, through audition, one of the DMA conductors in this track is appointed Assistant Conductor of the Phoenix Youth Symphony, a paid position with substantial conducting and administrative responsibility.

 The course of study includes conducting technique, rehearsal technique, interpretation, score study, audience development, arts leadership, and career development.
 DMA and MM conductors leave ASU prepared to become impactful arts leaders as conductors and educators.

-Two Teaching Assistantships in Orchestral/Opera Conducting are open in the fall of 2021.
-Information are available here.
+One Teaching Assistantship in Orchestral/Opera Conducting are open in the fall of 2022.
+Information available here.